Is Cocaine a Stimulant or Depressant?

 What Are the Signs and Symptoms of Cocaine Abuse?

 Identifying symptoms of cocaine abuse is important for early intervention and treatment.
 Recognizing the signs and symptoms can prompt timely action and support.
+Cocaine use can lead to addiction, tolerance, and severe health issues such as cardiovascular disease and mental health problems.

 Physical Signs of Cocaine Abuse: